pfq/PFQ/INSTALL.md

 Multiple-queue NICs, like Intel 82599 for instance, allow a simple interrupt affinity by means of the script set_irq_affinity.sh.
 Such a setup is sufficient in most cases.

-In addition to this, when configuring PFQ please bare in mind the following notes.
+In addition to this, when configuring PFQ please bear in mind the following notes.

 * The load balancing can be enabled on Intel 82599 by means of RSS or VMDQ.
 Other vendors